devimteam/amqp/README.md

-# amqp
+# AMQP
-Golang AMQP wrapper
+Golang AMQP wrapper is a library that wraps [amqp](https://github.com/streadway/amqp).